Raptacon/Skills-Challenges/cone_drill_west_coast/docs/challenge_step_1.md

 You'll need two methods that will be called from our instance attributes:

-- <b>wpilib.MotorControllerGroup().set()</b>: tells the robot what percentage of maximum output to give to each motor in the collection.
+- \<your_motor_controller_group_attribute\>.set(): tells the robot what percentage of maximum output to give to each motor in the collection.
 Takes one argument with a value between -1 and 1

-- <b>wpilib.XboxController().getLeftY()</b>: retrieves how far the left joystick has been pressed up/down as a numeric value between -1 and 1, as described above
+- \<your_driver_controller_attribute\>.getLeftY(): retrieves how far the left joystick has been pressed up/down as a numeric value between -1 and 1, as described above

 Using your motor group instance attribute and Xbox controller instance attribute, set the speed and direction of the motors using the up/down (Y) value of the left joystick on the controller.